awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

       aws s3 cp ./AppSpec.yaml s3://tutorial-bluegreen/appspec.yaml
       ```

-1. Create the AWS CodeDeploy deployment using the following steps\.
+1. Create the CodeDeploy deployment using the following steps\.

-   1. Create a file named `create-deployment.json` with the contents of the AWS CodeDeploy deployment\.
+   1. Create a file named `create-deployment.json` with the contents of the CodeDeploy deployment\.
 This example uses the resources that you created earlier in the tutorial\.

       ```
       {